EdAlegrid/m2m-can/README.md

 ~~~
 $ dmesg | grep -i spi
 ~~~
-&ensp;&ensp;&ensp;The result will look like as shown below.
+&ensp;&ensp;The result will look like as shown below.
 ~~~
 [    8.544607] mcp251x spi0.0 can0: MCP2515 successfully initialized.
 ~~~
-&ensp;&ensp;&ensp;By the same command you can check the CAN module if it was started by default:
+&ensp;&ensp;By the same command you can check the CAN module if it was started by default:
 ~~~
 $ dmesg | grep -i can
 ~~~
-&ensp;&ensp;&ensp;The result will look like as shown below.
+&ensp;&ensp;The result will look like as shown below.
 ~~~
 [    9.793497] CAN device driver interface
 [    9.819174] mcp251x spi0.0 can0: MCP2515 successfully initialized.